zzzFelix/wbmalert/README.md

 - Clone the repo
 - Edit the `websites` slice to contain your own links.
 The third property can be empty; it's a placeholder for the snapshot and will be overwritten on startup.
 - Optionally adjust the interval
+- Install the program `go install`
-- Run the script using `go run main.go`
+- Run the program `wbm-alert -c ~/path/to/configuration.json`